zaniestp/TTSapp/README.md

 # TTSapp

-This is a Powershell app that runs on Windows without installation
+This is a html app that runs on any Chrome/Safari/Firefox browsers

 ****************************************************
 ```text